hugomoran159/IIP2/pages/index.md

 ** Key Issues: **

 * The Private Rented Sector is not currently functioning with no PRS units completed in 2024, as evidenced by the lack of any institutional capital on the purchaser/owner side of the chart for the 30,000 units scenario.

+* The imposition of a 2% rent cap has been a key determinant of this decline.
+The rate of growth is below the level that is required to be competitive in attracting investment by pension funds as it is less than the annual growth in return that is required by managers to ensure that they can match growth in liabilities, as approximated by increases in incomes, with expected returns.

 # Development Finance and Tenure